commercialhaskell/stackage/README.md

 problems with new packages being added and other build issues, etc. There are days when a release does not happen.
 LTS releases tend to happen over the weekend or early in the week.

+__Where to get help regarding uploading packages?__

+Please ask on [Gitter](https://gitter.im/commercialhaskell/stackage) or open an issue or comment on the PR which uploads the package.